mor3hate/react-music/README.md

 ## Features

-- Listen your favorite music
+- Listen to your favorite music

 - Getting world's top charts